List of Spriggan characters: Colonel McDougal

 McDougal (マクドガル, Makudogaru) is a child who was partially cyberized by MJ-12.
 He is granted psychokinetic powers by a psychic amplifier implanted in his brain.
 He is feared in the organization for his deadly abilities.

 In the film, McDougal is the main antagonist.
 Though he is quite sinister, he masks his true personality with his young appearance.
 His ultimate goal was to gain control over the Ark and use it to recreate the world as he saw fit by killing off all of humanity with the Ark's weather-controlling capabilities.
 He was defeated by Yu and committed suicide by activating Noah's Ark self-destruct mode.
 In the anime film, he is voiced by Ryuji Aigase in Japanese and Kevin Corn in English.
-In the 2022 ONA adaptation, he is voiced by Ayumu Murase.
+In the 2022 ONA adaptation, he is voiced by Ayumu Murase in Japenese and Tiana Camacho in English.

 Fatman

 Fatman (ファットマン, Fattoman) is a Machiner's Platoon operative.
 He killed by Jean using Jean's Franchi SPAS-12 shotgun.
 In the anime film, Major Fatman was Yu's former COSMOS commander, and is eventually killed by Yu's uncontrolled quiet rage.
-Fatman is voiced by Kenji Takano in Japanese and Mike Kleihenz in English.
+In the film, Fatman is voiced by Kenji Takano in Japanese and Mike Kleihenz in English.
+In the 2022 ONA adaptation, he is voiced by Yasuhiro Mamiya in Japanese and William Salyers in English.

 Little Boy

 Little Boy (リトルボーイ, Riterubooi) is an operative for the Machiner Platoon and Fatman's sidekick during an attack on ARCAM.
 Little Boy is killed by Jean when he turns into a lycanthrope.
 In the anime film, he is killed when he becomes trapped in a truck that eventually explodes.
-Little Boy is voiced by Katsumi Suzuki in Japanese and Spike Spencer in English.
+In the film, Little Boy is voiced by Katsumi Suzuki in Japanese and Spike Spencer in English.
+In the 2022 ONA adaptation he is voiced by Mitsuo Iwata in Japanese and Aleks Le in English.

 Humming Bat

 Humming Bat (ハミング・バット, Hamingu Batto) is an American Machiner Platoon operative with the rank of Major.
 An expert combat knife user, his cybernetic hands emit smoke and deafening ultrasound waves.
 Eventually, he is defeated and his arms are cut off by Yu.
+In the 2022 ONA adaptation, he is voiced by Takuya Kirimoto in Japanese and Kyle Hebert in English.